unchase/Unchase.FluentPerformanceMeter/README.md

 }
 ```

-You can add a custom Command and an Action so that they are executed at the end of the measurement in the following way:
+You can add a custom Command (IPerformanceCommand) and an Action so that they are executed at the end of the measurement in the following way:

 ```csharp
 // custom "ExecutedCommand" will be executed after performance watching is completed